DecentralCardGame/Cardchain/tutorial/set-name.md

 ## `Msg`

-The naming convention for SDK `Msgs` is `Msg{ .Action }`.
-The first action to implement is `SetName`, a `Msg` that allows owner of an address to set the result of resolving a name.
+The naming convention for the SDK `Msgs` is `Msg{ .Action }`.
+The first action to implement is `SetName`, so we'll call is `MsgSetName`.
+This `Msg` allows the owner of a name to set the return value for that name within the resolver.
 Start by defining `MsgSetName` in a new file called `./x/nameservice/msgs.go`:

 ```go
 package nameservice